Enhanced cleaning & disinfection guide for Turo hosts

 Before you start

-Protect yourself by wearing disposable gloves and an approved face covering, and avoid touching your face during the cleaning process.
+Protect yourself by wearing disposable gloves and a face covering, and avoid touching your face during the cleaning process.

 Familiarize yourself with the porosity of common materials found in automotive interiors so that you can clean and disinfect them appropriately.

-Get acquainted with frequently touched “hot spots” in a vehicle — surfaces with increased risk of contact transmission.
-Take special care to clean and disinfect these areas thoroughly to reduce the spread and transmission of COVID-19.
+Get acquainted with frequently touched “hot spots” in a vehicle — surfaces with increased risk of germs.

 Gather the supplies recommended for proper cleaning and disinfecting.